Assessment types

 This feature requires Fides Cloud or Fides Enterprise.
 For more information, talk to our solutions team. (opens in a new tab)

-Fides includes eight assessment templates.
+Fides includes eleven assessment templates.
 Each template corresponds to a specific regulatory framework or methodology.
 This page provides full reference information for each type.

 Template summary